 Gosh, I love that scene.
 And I love Marcus, although my love for him kinda crept up on me.
-He made brief appearances in most of the books as a side character, and I didn’t notice him that much.
-But then, all the sudden, he was one of my favorite characters ever.
+I didn’t notice him that much, and then, all the sudden, he was one of my favorite characters ever.
 Which is why this whole review so far has been about him even though the book was not.
-And it seems like every time I reread, I notice some not-so-great things about him and think to myself, “Wait, why do I love him so much?” but then I remind myself that he’s a product of his time and of 2000 years of vampire society.
-Vampires have different laws and morals and lifestyles, and that makes sense.
-Marcus still seems like someone who treats his companions and partners well, someone who’s willing to grow, and someone who has a lot of depth, and he really was helpful to Daniel and Zoey.
+And it seems like, every time I reread, I’m reminded of some not-so-great things about him and think to myself, but then I remember that he’s a product of his time and of 2000 years of vampire society.
+Marcus is still someone who treats his companions and partners well, someone who’s willing to grow, and someone who has a lot of depth, and he really was helpful to Daniel and Zoey.
 He’s not perfect, but that’s part of what makes him such a great character in the first place.

 Anyway… all the rest of the characters!
 I should probably talk about them too!
 Like…

-Zack, the wolf who annoyed me sometimes with how much of a kiss-ass he was but who would sacrifice his own life in an instant for the people he’s loyal to.
+Zack, the wolf who was a kiss-ass sometimes but who would sacrifice his own life in an instant for the people he’s loyal to.

 Lee, the scruffy, beer-drinking, nap-loving lone wolf who’s more animal than man but who pushed aside his desire to roam in order to be there for his unconventional pack.

 Neil, the gay wolf who was kicked out of his pack but who has this incredible inner strength and is the best, most loyal friend anyone could ask for.
 (Honestly, the more I reread this series, the more I appreciate Neil and feel like he’s the true hero here.)

 Chad, the lawyer-turned-vampire-spy who feared for his own sanity and made you question whose side he was really on.

-Sarah, the witch who made mistakes but who realized them and was there for her friend in the end.
+Sarah, the witch who made mistakes but made up for them and was there for her friend in the end.